shreyahegde10/Identification-of-key-genes-in-IPF-severity-using-WGCNA-and-DGE-analysis/README.md

     Organism: Homo sapiens
     Experiment Type: Expression profiling by array
     Summary:
-        The dataset consists of transcriptional and miRNA profiles from lung tissue of 167 subjects with idiopathic interstitial pneumonias (IIP) and 50 non-diseased controls.
+        The dataset consists of transcriptional and miRNA profiles from lung tissue of 167 subjects with idiopathic interstitial pneumonias (IPF) and 50 non-diseased controls.
-        Goal: To investigate gene expression patterns across different clinical subtypes of IIP to identify molecular signatures associated with disease severity and prognosis.
+        Goal: To investigate gene expression patterns across different clinical subtypes of IPF to identify molecular signatures associated with disease severity and prognosis.
-        Findings: A strong molecular signature associated with cilium genes was identified, linking these genes to better survival outcomes in IIP patients.
+        Findings: A strong molecular signature associated with cilium genes was identified, linking these genes to better survival outcomes in IPF patients.

 ### Analysis Workflow

     Differential Gene Expression (DGE) Analysis:
-        Performed DGE analysis to identify common DE genes across various severity levels of IIP.
+        Performed DGE analysis to identify common DE genes across various severity levels of IPF.

     Gene Set Enrichment Analysis (GSEA):
         Conducted GSEA to identify enriched biological pathways among the DE genes.